Felipe Ovono

-Felipe Ovono Ovono Mbang (born 26 July 1993) is an Equatorial Guinean professional footballer who plays as a goalkeeper for Ethiopian Premier League club Sidama Coffee SC and the Equatorial Guinea national team.
-He was part of the squad at the 2015 Africa Cup of Nations.
+Felipe Ovono Ovono Mbang (born 26 July 1993) is an Equatoguinean football manager and former professional player who played as a goalkeeper.
+He has been the manager of Liga de Fútbol de Guinea Ecuatorial club Real Teka since 11 February 2025.

+After an impressive performance at the 2015 Africa Cup of Nations with the Equatorial Guinea national team, he was signed by Orlando Pirates in South Africa.
+He also competed in the first tiers of his country and Ethiopia.

 Early life

 Ovono was born in Mongomo to Felipe Ovono and Josefina Mbang.
 His father died when he was very young and since then he was raised by his mother.

 Career

 Ovono started to play football in a club (Maria Auxiliadora) from the 3rd division and eventually the team got promoted to the second division, and after great performances in the 2nd division, he signed with Sony Elá Nguema of the first division.
 Ovono won several league titles with this team and consequently started to be part of the national team.
 In 2012, he was part of the team that played the African cup that was co-hosted by Equatorial Guinea and Gabon.
 He didn't play any minute in this competition and the team reached the quarter-finals where they were eliminated by the finalist Ivory Coast.

 In 2013, Ovono signed with Deportivo Mongomo where he became the captain of the team.
 In his first season with Mongomo, he was honoured with the trophy of best goalkeeper of the league.
 In 2014, he played the African Cup hosted in Equatorial Guinea and this time he played all the matches of his team.
 The team ended 4th in the competition.
 During the competition, he realized great performances against big teams like Gabon, Tunisia, and Congo.
 And this attracted the attention of several teams from Europe and Africa.